-Did you know that for most offices, issuing a refund to a patient is an uncommon event?
+for most practices, issuing a PATIENT refund is an uncommon event.

 Here are my suggestions to help with processing patient refunds in your practice. (this refers to patient refunds caused by a patient overpaying for treatment.
 It does not include refunds issued to unhappy or dissatisfied patients)